-1.1 INDUSTRY OVERVIEW
+1.1 THE BEGINNINGS

-Kiwifruit seeds were first brought into New Zealand from China in 1904 by Isabel Fraser who was a Teacher hailing from Whanganui.
+Kiwifruit seeds were first brought into New Zealand from China in 1904 by Isabel Fraser who was a teacher hailing from Whanganui.
 At the time, kiwifruit was known by its Chinese name Yang Tao and English names Chinese Gooseberry and Monkey Peach.
-In 1927, New Zealander Hayward Wright bred a cultivar of kiwifruit known as 'Hayward'.
-By the 1960's, 'Hayward' became the standard cultivar of exported kiwifruit around the world and now makes up 90% of the world production of kiwifruit.
+In 1928, New Zealand grower Hayward Wright bred a cultivar of kiwifruit known as 'Hayward'.
+This is still one of the most widely grown green varieties worldwide.
+The first Kiwifruit exports were in 1952, to England.
+The name change to "Kiwifruit" didn't occur until 1959, connecting the fruit to our national bird.